What Is an Anesthesiologist? Understanding This Surgical Care Role

-After attending residency interviews and matching for a postgraduate position, you’ll complete an intern year and then three years of dedicated anesthesiology training.
-At some point, you’ll also take the final USMLE test.
-You can also pursue an additional fellowship if you wish to further specialize.
-Then, you’ll need to obtain your medical license in the state(s) of your choosing and obtain board certification to practice.
+Once you land a residency, you’ll complete an intern year followed by three years of dedicated anesthesiology training.
+At some point, you’ll also take the USMLE Step 2.
+If you wish to further specialize, you have the option of pursuing an additional fellowship.
+At the end of it all, you’ll need to obtain your medical license in the state(s) of your choosing and obtain board certification to practice.

 It’s an unquestionably demanding specialty, but the typical anesthesiologist salary reflects that.
 Earning potential will vary based on location and other factors, but according to a 2020 compensation report, anesthesiologists earned an average annual salary of $378,000.
 And positions for these specialists are rising in demand.